SufianHamdan/reading-notes-301/Read03/Read03.md

 ### lists & keys:

-* map() ----> loop on the array and return output array with the same length of the input array.(the same number of values in the input array).
+* The map() method creates a new array with the results of calling a function for every array element..
+The map() method calls the provided function once for each element in an array, in order.

-* To loop through an array and display each value we can use map(). by doing this (arr.map(item =>{console.log(item);})
+* To loop through an array and display each value we can use map(). by doing this (arr.map(value =>{return newArr;})

 * In the list item, each list needs a unique key(id).

-* The key purpose is to specify the changing or adding or removing items in the array.by giving it a unique id.
+* The key purpose is to specify the changing or adding or removing items in the array. by giving it a unique id.

 **********************************************************************************************************************